samidala/webscrapper/ReadMe.md

-Scrapping data from  https://www.thehindu.com/archive/ The process fetches all the articles from https://www.thehindu.com/archive/web/{year}/{month}/{day}
+Scrapping data from  https://www.thehindu.com/archive/

+The process fetches all the articles from

+ https://www.thehindu.com/archive/web/{year}/{month}/{day}

  https://www.thehindu.com/archive/print/{year}/{month}/{day}

- and updates in database for later search operations.
+ Updates in database for later search operations.

  Please note that the process is <u><b>NOT</b></u> full fledged and hence it requires to manual removal of data from database if any failures.